Connic

 CI/CD Integration

-Use the CLI in your CI/CD pipeline to deploy automatically on push - even with Git providers that aren't directly integrated yet.
+Use the CLI in your CI/CD pipeline to deploy on push, even with Git providers that aren't directly integrated yet.

 # Example: GitLab CI/CD (.gitlab-ci.yml)